-You will then receive notification from your local U.S. embassy or consulate scheduling your green card interview.
+You will then receive receipt notification from your local U.S. embassy or consulate scheduling your green card interview.
 The embassy or consulate will handle the final steps of the application process, where a decision will be made on whether or not to grant you permanent residency.

 At the interview, you will need to bring along all your supporting documents and be prepared to answer any questions posed by the consulate officer.
 All your supporting documents will be reviewed, including all financial, medical, and criminal records.